 - Stroller, where baby can lie flat on his back in the first few months.
 Your choice of stroller depends on many criteria including your budget, usability, space, other siblings close in age…?
 The right stroller can make your life a lot easier.

 - Car seat.
 Choose one that has infant headrest or buy it separately.
-It should be fixed rear-facing for as long as possible.
+It should be fixed rear-facing for as long as possible to ensure your baby’s safety.

 - Baby carrier.
 You can use it on the go or at home.
 Your baby can snuggle close to you and you will have both hands free to do everything else.
 It’s a great help especially if you have other kids to take care of or during traveling.
-Popular choice: Ergobaby carrier.
+Popular choices:

 What you don’t need: